sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 - [Xtext’s New Adventures With Che](https://www.eclipsecon.org/france2016/session/xtext%E2%80%99s-new-adventures-che)
 - Lunchtime Demo: Pair programming in the cloud with Eclipse Che

-The workshop was the first one we were doing for Eclipse Che.
-The goal of this workshop was to create a ready to use developer environment for the Go language:  Attendees learned how to create a custom workspace stack with Docker, how to add menu actions in the Cloud IDE, etc. It is a good way to understand how things are architectured in Che.
+The workshop was the first one we did for Eclipse Che.
+The goal of this workshop was to create a ready to use developer environment for the Go language:  attendees learned how to create a custom workspace stack with Docker, how to add menu actions in the Cloud IDE, etc. It is a good way to understand how things are architectured in Che.

-During the talk ”Introduction to Eclipse Che”, Stevan and Florent made a great introduction to Eclipse Che, showing Che Java IDE capabilities from basic code completion to remote debugging.
-They talked about the concept of universal workspace and finished with the Github contribution factory link (which is BTW a contribution made with love by Serli team): each click triggers a clone of a github project in a preconfigured Che workspace.
-They made a live demo showing a contribution to a github project in less than 1 minutes … explanations included.
+During the ”Introduction to Eclipse Che” talk, Stevan and Florent made a great introduction to Eclipse Che, showing Che Java IDE's capabilities from basic code completion to remote debugging.
+They talked about the concept of universal workspaces and finished with the Github contribution factory link (which is a contribution made with love by the Serli team): each click triggers a clone of a github project in a preconfigured Che workspace.
+They did a live demo showing a contribution to a github project in less than 1 minute … explanations included.

-At lunch time, I did myself a live demo of my pair programming plugin for Che.
-This is the very first step to have a Google Docs like experience.
+At lunch time, I myself did a live demo of my pair programming plugin for Che.
+This is the very first step to having a Google Docs-like experience.

 # CommitStrip
-If you, “coders” haven’t heard about Commit strip, it’s time to go to <http://commitstrip.com> and have fun reading their comics.
+If you “coders” haven’t heard about Commit strip, it’s time to go to <http://commitstrip.com> and have fun reading their comics.
-Thomas and Etienne did a great keynote of Eclipsecon France, presenting their work through the subject [Explaining Code to My Mom](https://www.eclipsecon.org/france2016/session/explaining-code-my-mom-cassiop%C3%A9e).
-Through great jokes and comics slides, they managed to share their experience of as “coders” in a very fun way.
+Thomas and Etienne did a great keynote at Eclipsecon France, presenting their work through the subject [Explaining Code to My Mom](https://www.eclipsecon.org/france2016/session/explaining-code-my-mom-cassiop%C3%A9e).
+Through great jokes and comics slides, they managed to share their experience as “coders” in a very fun way.
 At some point, we all felt like it was our own coder life experience.
 By the way, my favorite strip is this one:  [
 Why Marty and the Doc might not arrive after all](http://www.commitstrip.com/fr/2015/10/21/why-marty-and-the-doc-might-not-arrive-after-all/) .

 # Last but not least
-... here are some notes of other presentations I attended and liked:
+... here are some notes on other presentations I attended and liked:

 ### [What every Java developer should know about AngularJS.](https://www.eclipsecon.org/france2016/session/what-every-java-developer-should-know-about-angularjs)
 By Maximilian Koegel and Edgar Mueller [Eclipsesource]